jogeya17/deploy_agent_jogeya17/README.md

-..
-Attendance Tracker Workspace
+    >>Attendance Tracker Workspace

-This project sets up a workspace designed for tracking attendance.
+    >>Project Overview

->> Features
+This project sets up a workspace for tracking attendance efficiently.

-.Initializes a new workspace directory
+    >>Key Features

-.Clones the necessary project files
+-Creates a new workspace directory

-.Creates helper files along with a reports folder
+-Clones all required project resources

-.Sets attendance thresholds for warnings and failures
+-Sets up helper files and a reports folder

-.Confirms that Python is installed
+-Configures attendance warning and failure thresholds -Verifies that Python is installed

-.Validates the workspace setup
+-Checks the integrity of the workspace

-.Saves progress automatically if interrupted (Ctrl+C)
+-Saves progress automatically if interrupted (Ctrl + C) -Cleans up temporary files after execution

-.Removes temporary files after execution
+  >>Usage Instructions

->> Usage
+-Run the script

-.Run the script and follow the on-screen instructions.
+-Follow the on-screen prompts

-Start tracking attendance easily!
+  >>Additional Resource

-YouTube Link
+YouTube link provided for guidance